SnowyBoop/arch-config/README.md

 - run setup.sh
 - run "sudo make clean install" in both the dwm and st directory
 - copy the .xinitrc file into your home directory (make sure you rename the kind of config you want to ".xinitrc")
+- log out of linux and back in
 - type startx to start dwm